About this Blog

 • Misrepresenting AI-generated content as your own work is plagiarism and will result in severe consequences

-• Watch your spelling, grammar, diction, and punctuation.
-Errors will count against you.
-Return essays to the Canvas dropbox for this class by 11:59 PM, Friday, March 13.
+• Return essays to the Canvas dropbox for this class by 11:59 PM, Friday, March 13.
 (If you have trouble with Canvas, simply email it to me as an attached file.)
 I reserve the right to dock papers one gradepoint for one day’s lateness, a full letter grade after that.

 See this page for Internet resources on the presidency.